BratislavT/cms-exercise/Readme.md

 - In order to access this page, you will need to login first.

 - Run php artisan db:seed in your terminal.
-Use then these credentials to log in: email"=>"admin@template.com","password"=>"AdminTemplate"
+Use then these credentials to log in: email: admin@template.com,password: AdminTemplate

 - After authentication, you will be redirected to the [Administration Home page](http://www.template.com/admin/dashboard).

   You can also access this page, from the link [Dashboard](http://www.template.com/admin/dashboard) in the left sidebar.

 - On the left side bar, there are links to 2 more active pages: Send Email and Map